Lace Bugs: What Are They And How To Get Rid Of Them

 Here’s how to get rid of lace bugs.

-If your plants suffer heavy infestation for a long time, the lace bug damage could result in plants dropping their leaves.
+If your plants suffer heavy infestation for a long time, the lace bug damage could result in premature leaf drop.

 This can cause a reduction in fruit production for some types of trees.
-Also, a dearth of leaves can allow the sun to damage the fruit.
+Also, a shortage of leaves can allow the sun to damage the fruit.

 The Best Defense Is A Good Offense!